durbar2003/durbar2003/README.md

 - 🌱 I’m currently learning **Trajectory Finding and Particle Tracking using GNNs**

-- 👯 I’m looking to collaborate on **Research Projects, Open-Source Projects**
+- 👯 I’m looking to collaborate on **Open-Source Projects, Computational Physics Research**

 - 💬 Ask me about **Anything**